Ricky Stenhouse Jr. wins longest Daytona 500 in history

 The two overtimes pushed the 65th running of the race to a record 212 laps — a dozen laps beyond the scheduled distance and a whopping 530 miles.

-Stenhouse’s win in a Chevrolet for JTG Daugherty Racing — a single-car team partly owned by former NBA player Brad Daugherty — was the third of his career.
+Stenhouse’s win in a Chevrolet for JTG Daugherty Racing — a single-car team owned by Tad and Jodi Geschickter along with former NBA player Brad Daugherty — was the third of his career.
 JTG is the first single-car team to win the Daytona 500 since The Wood Brothers Racing did it with Trevor Bayne in 2011.

+Jodi Geschickter is the first female car owner to win the Daytona 500, while Daugherty, who left the track earlier Sunday with an eye irritation, the first Black car owner to win the race.

 Stenhouse’s only other victories came in 2017, at Talladega and the summer race at Daytona.